open-energy-transition/Oh-my-Grid/docs/blog/firstrename.md

 <div class="blog-headers">
 <h1>Liberate the Grid</h1>
 </div>
+**Andreas Hernandez Denyer**  · :octicons-calendar-24: April 25, 2025 <br>

 Welcome to our Blog.
-We will be writing our stories, progress, visions here!  · :octicons-calendar-25: April 25, 2025
+We will be writing our stories, progress, visions here!